 1. The Magic Crate

 One of the easiest ways to help your furry friend love his crate is to turn it into a gift that keeps on giving.
-Whenever your dog isn’t looking, place some of his favorite treats in the crate.
+Whenever your dog isn’t looking, place some of high-value dog training treats in the crate.
 You can leave them in there for your pooch to find later, or gently point him in the right direction.

 Soon, he’ll learn that going in the crate is downright magical for mutts!